archive567/readme-lhs/readme.md

 I needed to flip from .lhs to .hs, run hlint, and then flip back to .lhs.

+lhs makes no attempt to account for haddock and will thus not be suitable for most people.

 To install and use lhs:

     git clone https://github.com/tonyday567/readme-lhs